Skip to main content

 • Regularly mop all hard surface floors.

-• Install HEPA filters in the HVAC unit and change them monthly.
+• Consider installing HEPA filters in the HVAC unit, and change them monthly.

 • Consider purchasing a free-standing HEPA air filter unit for the main room where the recipient stays.